 At the same time, CO2 has a low compression pressure ratio (20 to 50% less than HFCs and ammonia), which improves volumetric efficiency.
-The evaporation temperatures range and the volumetric performance of CO2 is, for example, four to twelve times better than that of ammonia, which allows compressors with smaller swept volumes to be used.
+With evaporation temperatures in the range of -55 ºC to 0 ºC, the volumetric performance of CO2 is for example four to twelve times better than that of ammonia, which allows compressors with smaller swept volumes to be used.

 The triple point and critical point of CO2 are very close to the working range.
 The critical point may be reached during normal system operation.
 During system service, the triple point may be reached, as indicated by the formation of dry ice when liquid containing parts of the systems are exposed to atmospheric pressure.
 Special procedures are necessary to prevent the formation of dry ice during service venting.